 For example, you may want to explore debt settlement and financial management as ways to get out of debt.
 You may also want to explore debt consolidation loans as a way to eliminate debts.

-Each debt-relief option has positives and negatives.
+Each debt-relief option however has positives and negatives.
 Ascend has several resources that make it easier to explore debt relief options.
-You may want to review our:
+For instance, you may want to review our:

 - Debt Settlement Guide

 - Debt Management vs. Settlement Article